Hours of Operation:

 Guidance on Website Accessibility

-As noted in the FTA Circular, while the U.S. DOT ADA regulations do not set standards for website accessibility, FTA suggests that agencies review U.S. Department of Justice (DOJ) guidance, Accessibility of State and Local Government Websites to People with Disabilities.
-Technical guidance on making websites accessible can be found in U.S. Access Board Section 508 Standards for Electronic and Information Technology.
+Technical guidance on making websites accessible can be found in U.S. Access Board Information and Communication Technology - Revised 508 Standards and 255 Guidelines.
 National RTAP provides additional website accessibility technical assistance for rural transit agencies.
-Additional resources are introduced in the Rider Information section of this toolkit.
+Additional resources are introduced in the Rider Information section of this Toolkit.

 Suggest A Topic